ជំរាបសួរ! “Chum Reap Suor!” (pronounced as choum-reap-sore)

 If you’ve seen Tomb Raider, then you’ll definitely recognize the huge Banyan trees that were entwined with the centuries-old temples of Angkor.
-The scene that showcased it was only a small depiction of the majestic beauty of the Khmer empire or modern day Cambodia as we all know today.
-As an option for travelers on their honeymoon that want to explore the cultural origins of Cambodia that were packed with centuries-old temples as part of an Indochina itinerary, then Siem Reap is the ideal place to be!
+The scene that showcased it was only a small depiction of the majestic beauty of the Khmer empire or modern-day Cambodia as we all know today.
+As an option for travelers on their honeymoon that want to explore the cultural origins of Cambodia which were packed with centuries-old temples as part of an Indochina itinerary, then Siem Reap is the ideal place to be!
 This is the reason why among other beautiful cities of Cambodia we preferred to have our first stop in the home of a famous UNESCO heritage site – the Angkor Wat.

 Reaching Siem Reap can be easily done through various routes.
 The most common ones were through bus via different cities in the Indochina region, the boat from Phnom Penh or direct flights from major airlines from major cities in the world (Cebu Pacific or Air Asia if coming from Manila).
-In our case since we’re already in Bangkok and our time was limited, we decided to book a round-trip flight through Bangkok Airways going for Siem Reap Cambodia since our main destination is to see the Angkor Wat and was able to enjoy the use of Bangkok Airway’s lounge for our return trip even if we just booked economy.
+In our case since we’re already in Bangkok and our time was limited, we decided to book a round-trip flight through Bangkok Airways going for Siem Reap Cambodia since our main destination is to see the Angkor Wat and was able to enjoy the use of Bangkok Airways lounge for our return trip even if we just booked economy.
 The flight only took 1 hour and 10 minutes with in-flight meals and 20 kilos baggage allowance per person.
 It has to be noted that airfare rates vary from one airline to another depending on the season and route.
-Discounts and promos are common so its not possible to get affordable rates for your trip.
+Discounts and promos are common so it’s not possible to get affordable rates for your trip.

 Another good thing to note why we considered adding Cambodia to our Indochina trip is the free visa option for Philippine passport holders like us.
 As an ASEAN member state, Philippine passport holders can enjoy 21 days visa-free!